This post may contain affiliate links. Read our disclosure here.

 Grocery shopping has just become a fun chance to get to know a new friend.
 Get to know the farmers you are buying from.
 Ask them about their produce.
 They bought it earlier that day from a bigger farmer or grew it themselves, but either way they’re invested in it.
 As you get to know them, they will let you know about deals and may even be more willing to negotiate.
 In addition, if you buy something that is spoiled when you get home, tell them.
 They will make it right 99% of the time.

 Ask About Deal Items

-Frost, drought, and an over abundance of rain all effect crops.
-This means that farmers end up with items that they need to get off their hands asap.
+Frost, drought, and an over abundance of rain all affect crops.
+This means that farmers end up with items that they need to get off their hands ASAP.
 Rather than feed it to the pigs, they’ll sell it to you for a fraction of the price.
 You’ll need to either eat it quickly or freeze it that day, but this can definitely be worth your time.

 Don’t Get Distracted